falbuna/Homework_9_READMEGenerator/generatedREADME.md

-# Title
+# Project App

 ## Description
-It does stuff.
+It does some stuff then some other stuff.

 ## Installation
-Install it by doing stuff.
+Do this.
+Then this.
+Lastly, that.

 ## Usage
-First you do this.
+Use if needed.

 ## Contributing
+No

+## Tests
+Yes

+## Questions
+If you have any questions regarding this project or README, please reach me at: falbuna1@gmail.com

+My Github can be found here: [https://github.com/falbuna/](https://github.com/falbuna/)